About the Eloquent Suri of Ethiopia Project

 Light of the Suri: a New Suri MTE Initiative

 With the help of generous donors, SIL Ethiopia (silethiopia.org), a language development NGO, launched a Suri MTE initiative, with a primary emphasis on seeking effective ways to help the government deliver on its long-postponed goals for Suri MTE.
-SIL is celebrating its 50th year of supporting minority language communities in Ethiopia and was a long-time collaborator with the SLP, as well.
+In 2023, SIL celebrated its 50th anniversary of supporting minority language communities in Ethiopia.
+It was a long-time collaborator with the SLP, as well.

 Gergere leads the first teacher training session in the new Suri MTE initiative.
 All nine teachers in the training, even the veterans of the SLP, needed and benefited from Gergere’s refresher on best practices for Suri MTE.

 Gergere Siralugu agreed to lead the training.
-He’s the veteran SLP teacher quoted above (from ten years earlier!), who is also pictured here, leading a training session.
-The sessions happened while we were in Kibish in late 2023.
+He’s the veteran SLP teacher quoted above (from ten years earlier!), who is also pictured here, leading a training class.
+The first multi-day training session happened while we were in Kibish in late 2023.
 Nine teachers of Suri-as-a-subject classes from three nearby schools were brought together for the training, which aimed to enable and encourage the effective teaching of Suri as a subject.
 Several of the group were veterans of the SLP.
+A second multi-day round of training happened in April, 2024.

 Over 500 Suri students in those three Suri schools are already benefiting from this training!